pblgomez/ptsooy/README.md

 A little program that takes your youtube subscriptions and downloads all the Videos and creates xml files for your favourite podcast player

 ## How to run

 Download the subscription_manager from [here](https://www.youtube.com/subscription_manager)
+Only use it when you want to import all subscriptions again.
+So you can delete this file and manage it with channels.yaml
 ### With Python poetry
 ```
 poetry install